squigglepuff/SnekBot/README.md

 OBS's native "obspython" module.

 ### What will I be able to control with the bot?
-A great many things, including chat and it's moderation, custom commands, custom sounds, custom effects, customer graphics, and even OBS and your Twitch to an extent!
+A great many things, including chat and it's moderation, custom commands, custom sounds, custom effects, custom graphics, and even OBS and your Twitch to an extent!

-## Roadmap
+## Feature Roadmap

 ☑ Create Github repository.
 ☐ Get Twitch OAuth working.